kefniark/kaaya-cardgame/README.md

 -   cost
 -   level (which provides +1/+1 at each levelup)

-Main difference with a normal card game
+#### Main difference with a normal card game

 -   No card abilities
 -   No event or counter/trap card
 -   No deck building (randomly generated)
 -   No hero with abilities

--   The main strategy is only based on the order or attack
+#### Main strategy

+-   Based on the order of attack, it's easy to anticipate damage as they are applied in order:
+    -   the first card to attack will attack the first enemy card
+    -   the second card to attack will attack the second enemy card
+    -   ...
+-   It's important to keep cards alive and make them level up

 ---